"What to do in Florence - Luckily, Florence is not as big and spread out like other Italian cruise port cities"

 Although once in the past full of butcher shops, it is now famous for its windows full of gold jewellery in all shapes and sizes.

-Piazza Pitti or the Pitti Square, just 3-4 minutes walk across the Ponte Vecchio bridge, was named after the rich 15th Century family that first ordered the building of the palace that still stands at the top of the square - Palazzo Pitti.
+Piazza Pitti or the Pitti Square, just 3-4 minutes walk across the Ponte Vecchio bridge, was named after the rich 15th century family that first ordered the building of the palace that still stands at the top of the square - Palazzo Pitti.

-In the 16th Ct this palace was purchased by the Medici family, and today it houses 5 different museums/collections!
+In the 16th ct this palace was purchased by the Medici family, and today it houses 5 different museums/collections!

 Behind the stern and rugged façade built out of massive blocks of stone is also one of the most charming spots in Florence, the famous Boboli gardens.
-Read more about these in our articles on Pitti Palace and Boboli Gardens.

 This gallery is one of the oldest (since 1765!) and most famous museums of the Western World.
 The crown jewel of Italy’s museums.

-The list of the artists whose work is displayed here sounds like a Who’s Who of Renaissance art.
 Even if you are not a big art aficionado you would have heard of these guys: Michelangelo, Botticelli, Da Vinci, Raphael, Titian…

 This piazza is easy to find, as it is right in front of the Uffizi Gallery!